pangeo-forge/pangeo-forge-azure-bakery/README.md

 > This will run `setup_remote_state.sh` with the contents of `.env`, it uses Azure CLI to provision a Resource Group, Storage Account, and Storage container for the Remote State that Terraform will use

+**`make destroy-remote-state`**

+> This will use Azure CLI to destroy the Remote State infrastructure provisioned via `make setup-remote-state`.
+The command assumes that the Resource Group is named as defined in the `setup_remote_state.sh` script: `<identifier>-bakery-remote-state-resource-group`

 **`make init`**

 > This will run `terraform init` within the `terraform/` directory, installing any providers required for deployment.
 You **must** have run `make setup-remote-state` beforehand